michaelrsee/learningaks/README.md

 1. Vanilla marketplace deployment scenario
     a.
 Deployment also creates and connects an Azure Container Registry
     b.
 Security concerns: these are publicly accessible resources
     c.
 Deploying containers to the cluster from local
-    c.
+    d.
 Connecting Azure DevOps and deploying containers, via helm

 2. Deploying an AKS configuration to an existing virtual network infrastructure
     a.
 Example bicep deployment of virtual networking infrastructure